Welcome to Year 9 Drama! This term we will be focusing on Frankenstein.

 Long shot - helps put the scene in context

 Medium shot - (an all-purpose shot) used in dialogue sequences, and they allow the viewer to pick up on the character's movements and gestures.
+Closeup - useful for showing detail and emotion (or lack of it) Over the shoulder - the camera is positioned behind a

+into the conversation and helps to focus in on one speaker at a time.
 High angle shot - it aims to portray the subject as submissive, inferior or vulnerable in some way.

 Task: Create a short video showing 3 emotions.
 The video should be approx. 4-5 minutes.
 All the students in your group are actors in the film.
 Each student should have the same amount of facetime.
 (Remember this is a drama class and I am grading you primarily on your acting:)